A-d-1-t-y-a/GPS-Waypointing-Application/DOCUMENTATION.md

 The compass view supports two types of touch interactions: tap gestures for selecting waypoints by touching their circles on the canvas, and pinch gestures for adjusting the scale between 500 meters and 2 kilometers.
 Touch coordinates are transformed to account for compass rotation to ensure accurate waypoint selection.

 ### Auto-Navigation
+The application features an intelligent auto-navigation system designed to simplify the user's journey.
 When the user gets within 10 meters of the currently selected waypoint, the application automatically selects the previous waypoint in the list.
-This enables seamless navigation back through waypoints in reverse order, which is the primary use case for the application.
+This logic is implemented within the location update listener.
+It continuously checks the distance between the user's current location and the selected waypoint.
+If this distance falls below the 10-meter threshold, and there is a previous waypoint available (i.e., the current waypoint is not the first one), the system updates the selection to the preceding waypoint.
+This enables a seamless navigation experience, allowing the user to retrace their steps back to the starting point without needing to manually interact with the device at each waypoint.
+This "hands-free" progression is particularly useful during hiking or orienteering activities where the user's hands might be occupied.

 ## Conclusion